StanislavShein/php-project-9/README.md

 ### Page Analyzer

-[https://php-project-9-production-d217.up.railway.app/](Page Analyzer) - a site that analyzes the specified pages for SEO suitability by analogy with PageSpeed Insights
+[Page Analyzer](https://php-project-9-production-d217.up.railway.app/) - a site that analyzes the specified pages for SEO suitability by analogy with PageSpeed Insights

 ### Hexlet tests and linter status: